caltemose/followmystomach.com/content/travel/guide/markets.md

 ## Market Prep Work

 First off, learn about the main local markets before you arrive.
 Document their schedules so you don't accidentally miss a market because you got the day wrong.
-Plenty of markets, especially outside big cities, are only open 1-2 days a week.
+Plenty of markets, especially those outside big cities, are only open 1-2 days a week.
 I've stayed in places for just a week and missed the main market because I didn't do my homework to find out the day the market opens.

 ## What's Better About These Markets?